marmelab/react-admin-crm/README.md

 ## How to run

-This demo is a static website, so you just need a web server to serve the HTML, JS and JSS files.
+This demo is a static website, so you just need a web server to serve the HTML, JS and CSS files.
 For example, with Python:

 ```sh
 python3 -m http.server